austino1976/SDAccel-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 #### HLS reports

-The Vitis xocc compiler also generates **HLS Reports** for each kernel. **HLS Reports** explain the results of compiling the kernel into hardware.
+The Vitis v++ compiler also generates **HLS Reports** for each kernel. **HLS Reports** explain the results of compiling the kernel into hardware.
 It contains many details (including clocking, resources or device utilization) about the performance and logic usage of the custom-generated hardware logic.
 These details provide many insights to guide the kernel optimization process.

 1. Locate the HLS reports:
 ```